If you’re buying a home, there are few mortgage programs better than FHA and USDA loans.

 How to Know if a USDA or FHA loan is Better for You?

 Which type of mortgage loan is best for you will depend on your situation.
 FHA home loans are a good option if you have credit issues because of their low credit score requirements.
 But the FHA mortgage insurance rate is .5% higher than USDA.

 USDA loans are popular because of their low mortgage insurance premium, and they do not require a down payment.
 But they are only available to low-income borrowers in rural areas and are harder to qualify for.

 When you should get a USDA loan

-If you’re home is in a USDA location, have at least a 640 credit score and your household income does not exceed the USDA income limit then you should get a USDA loan.
+If your home is in a USDA location, have at least a 640 credit score, and your household income does not exceed the USDA income limit, then you should get a USDA loan.

 When you should get an FHA loan